wmemorgan/java-usermodel/usermodel_initial/README.md

 ## Introduction

 This is a basic database scheme with users, user emails, and user roles.
-This Java Spring REST API application will provide endpoints for clients to read various data sets contained in the applications data.
+This Java Spring REST API application will provide endpoints for clients to read various data sets contained in the application's data.
 This application will also form the basis of a user authentication application developed elsewhere in the course

 ### Database layout

-The table layout are as follows
+The table layout is as follows

 * User is the driving table.
 * Useremails have a Many-To-One relationship with User.
 Each User has many user email combinations.
 Each user email combination has only one User.